Context, Judgement, Deduction: Plain dependent type theory

 with $\gamma = \pi \circ u^* id$ from \Cref{typedep}.
 The desired rule $\Lambda$, then, is the functor $(\duu.\Sigma\Delta\uu)\Sigma.\gamma\duu\to \uu.\Delta\uu $ appearing above.

-\begin{defn} A judgemental dependent type theory {\it with $\rbag$-types} is a jDTT as in \Cref{jdtt} having two additional rules $\rbag$, $\mathsf{pair}$ such that the diagram below is commutative and the upper square is a pullback.
+\begin{defn} A plain dependent type theory {\it with $\rbag$-types} is a pDTT as in \Cref{jdtt} having two additional rules $\rbag$, $\mathsf{pair}$ such that the diagram below is commutative and the upper square is a pullback.

 \end{defn}